dji-sdk/Onboard-SDK-Doc/source/application-development-guides/programming-guide.md

 ## Position Control(HORI_POS)

-The input horizatal arguements is the offset between current position and target position, when `HORI_POS` as the mode of horizatal movement control.
+The input horizatal arguments are the offset between current position and target position, when `HORI_POS` is the mode of horizontal movement control.
 The unit of offset is meter.

 For example, in ground frame, `target` is target position and `current` is UAV's current position.
 The coordinates of these positions are caculated by GPS, Guidance or other sensors.
-In most cases, GPS is a correct way to do this work.
+In most cases, GPS is the correct way to make this work.

-Because, to autopilot, the maximum frequency of receiving data is 50Hz, the frequency of caculating off set should be over 50Hz to ensure the controlling is vaild.
+Because, for the autopilot, the maximum frequency of receiving data is 50Hz, the frequency of calculating offset should be over 50Hz to ensure the closed-loop control is vaild.

 ~~~c
 void update_offset()